msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

   • Get the selenium chromedriver at (version number must match Google Chrome version):
   https://chromedriver.storage.googleapis.com/index.html

-  • For firefox users, use GeckoDriver instead (not tested).
+  • For firefox users, can try using GeckoDriver (not yet tested and likely won't work).

   • In the Configurations cell of scrape_character_data.ipynb, specify the path to the webdriver.